Skip to content

 Example usage:

-$ python manage.py simple_deploy --platform PLATFORM_NAME --automate-all
+$ python manage.py deploy --automate-all

 If you choose this option, you'll see a summary of what will be done on your behalf, and you'll need to confirm this is the behavior you want.